-Here’s how DiModica got the Bull where it’s at without the authorities’ knowledge.
+Here’s how DiModica got the Bull to where it’s currently at without the authorities’ knowledge.

 For many of us born at least before 1995, we have a degree of familiarity with what happened on September 11, 2001.
 It was a tragic event that left many of us stunned, from everywhere across the world.
 Two hijacked planes crashed into the twin towers, killing everyone in the aircraft and injuring countless others in the Twin Towers of the World Trade Center.

 There’s a lot to process, on an emotional level.
 Take your time to visit this place, from the Survivor Tree (a tree at the site, which miraculously survived 9/11) to the museum.
 Visiting the whole area should take around 2-3 hours.

 Alternatively, or if you still want to stay for a bit longer in Wall Street, you can also go to the One World Observatory that boasts a 360-view of New York.
 It’s the main building of the rebuilt World Trade Center complex.
 They also have regular exhibitions happening, and going up through the elevator is a marvel of travel and speed.
 Book online, so you can choose your entry time.
 You can also have a drink or two at their bar!